tannazma/Appstore-moc/README.md

 - [x] Implement those 3 small icons in the top left of the sidebar
 - [x] Add search icon to the search input
 - [x] Pixel-Perfect the featured section
-- [ ] Give a little space to the top of the content (just like how App Store does)
 - [ ] Put 4 apps in the featured section (and enable scrolling)